-Michael Hayden, CM, OBC, MB, ChB, Ph.D., FRCP(C), FRSC, age 71, has served as a Director of Ionis since September 2018.
+Michael Hayden, CM, OBC, MB, ChB, Ph.D., FRCP(C), FRSC, age 72, has served as a Director of Ionis since September 2018.
 Dr. Hayden has been Chief Executive Officer and Director of Prilenia Therapeutics, a private clinical stage biotech company, since September 2018.
-Dr. Hayden is also a Killam Professor at the University of British Columbia, the highest honor UBC can confer on any faculty member.
+Dr. Hayden is also a Killam Professor at the University of British Columbia ("UBC"), the highest honor UBC can confer on any faculty member.
 In addition, he is an accomplished scientist and physician.
 He was the President of Global R&D and Chief Scientific Officer at Teva Pharmaceuticals from 2012 to 2017.
 During this time approximately 35 new products were approved in major markets with many for diseases of the central nervous system.
 In 2015 Teva R&D was recognized as one of the 100 most exciting innovators in the pharmaceutical industry by IDEA Pharma and in 2017 Teva R&D ranked top of the industry for central nervous system development and clinical trial success rate by Pharma Intelligence.
-Dr. Hayden has founded three biotechnology companies and has been the recipient of numerous prestigious honors and awards, including being inducted into the Canadian Medical Hall of Fame and receiving the July 2012 Diamond Jubilee Medal on behalf of HRH Queen Elisabeth II.
+Dr. Hayden has founded five biotechnology companies and has been the recipient of numerous prestigious honors and awards, including being inducted into the Canadian Medical Hall of Fame and receiving the July 2012 Diamond Jubilee Medal on behalf of HRH Queen Elisabeth II.
 He has also received the Canada Gairdner Wightman award.
 Dr. Hayden was awarded the Order of Canada, the Order of British Columbia, named Canada's Health Researcher of the Year by Canadian Institutes of Health Research, and received the Prix Galien Award in 2007.
-Dr. Hayden served on the board of Aurinia Pharmaceuticals, Inc. until August 2021 and Xenon Pharmaceuticals until June 2022, and currently serves on the boards of, 89Bio, AbCellera Biologics and Oxford Biomedica.
+Dr. Hayden has also been awarded honorary degrees of science and medicine from the University of Alberta in 2009, University Gottingen in 2014, and University of Cape Town in 2023.
+Dr. Hayden served on the board of Aurinia Pharmaceuticals, Inc. until August 2021 and Xenon Pharmaceuticals until June 2022, and currently serves on the boards of 89Bio, AbCellera Biologics and Oxford Biomedica.